Py-AMS/pyams-security/src/pyams_security/doctests/users.rst

     >>> user1.activation_hash in mailer.outbox[0].body.data
     True

-Let's start to activate our accound with an invalid hash:
+Let's start to activate our account with an invalid hash:

     >>> bad_hash = 'THIS_IS_A_BAD_HASH'
     >>> user1.check_activation(bad_hash, 'user1', 'passwd')